SU London Program

 - Additional fee for participation in the optional Academic Internship

 The curricular focus of the SU London Program changes every fall.
-The curriculum of the 2015 SU London Program will include courses in History and Theatre.
+The curriculum of the 2017 SU London Program will include courses in History and Sociology.
 Several courses are also cross-listed with other departments.
 Students majoring in these fields will find the course offerings especially appropriate, though students in all majors can fulfill general education requirements, gain general elective credit, and benefit from the experience of living and studying abroad.
 Credit transfer is not required as students enroll through Southwestern.
 Courses taught by Southwestern faculty are developed to take advantage of on-site educational opportunities within London.
 In addition to courses in the focus disciplines, the following basic courses are offered every year: